Best Practices

 Tony Dong is Propel's founder and CEO and previously served as VP of Engineering at Rippling, where he built operating reviews that balanced speed with governance.
 He has led engineering teams across startups and public companies, so he understands how debt signals surface in real delivery data.

-Other articles such as the developer productivity metrics guide and the AI tech debt playbook extend this same system across planning, review, and remediation workflows.
+and the AI tech debt playbook extend this same system across planning, review, and remediation workflows.